KAMBrno/Brno_Buildings_Tools/README.md

 # Instruction - preprocessing

-1. If you don't have it, install <a target="blank" href="https://www.blender.org/">Blender</a> version 4.0.0 and higher
+1. If you don't have it, install <a target="blank" href="https://www.blender.org/">Blender</a> version 4.0.0 or higher
 2. Download 3D data in ".obj" format from <a target="blank" href="https://webmaps.kambrno.cz/DTM_and_3d_buildings_download/">download app</a>

 <img src="img/download_app.png" alt="">